DogFoxX/electron-svelte-template/README.md

 	<img src="https://github.com/DogFoxX/assets/blob/master/electron-svelte-template/screenshot.png?raw=true">
 </div>

-## Wait, I don't what to do next! :fearful:
+## Wait, I don't know what to do next! :fearful:
 If you haven't used Svelte before, it may be a bit confusing at first where to start<br>
 We'll get you started with the basics